vitwit/cosmos-zk-gov/README.md

 After registering a vote commitment, generate a ZK proof to cast the actual vote.
 This proof verifies that you know the valid commitment without revealing your identity.

 **Important:** The vote transaction must be signed by a different, unlinkable address from the one used to register the vote commitment.
-Use the Relayer to facilitate this process.
+Use the dispatcher to facilitate this process.

-#### **Without Relayer**
+#### **Without dispatcher**

 bash